tweepy/tweepy/docs/extended_tweets.rst

 ``retweeted_status`` attribute (of a Status object that is a Retweet) is itself a Status object, the ``full_text`` attribute of the Retweeted Status object can be used instead.

-This also applies similarly to Status objects/payloads that are Retweets from streams.
-The dictionary from the ``extended_tweet`` attribute/field contains a ``full_text`` sub-field/key that may be truncated with an ellipsis character.
-Instead, the ``extended_tweet`` attribute/field of the Retweeted Status (from the ``retweeted_status`` attribute/field) can be used.

 Examples
 ========